Symbolic dynamical scales: modes, orbitals, and transversals: Scales, modes, orbitals, and transversals

-Now, since $\mathcal A^* / \overset{\alpha}{\sim}$ is the combinatorial class of \emph{cycles} of elements of $\mathcal A$, the class of all musical scales, modulo their modes, is the class $\mathcal W$ of \emph{cyclic} compositions of positive integers, the so called \emph{wheels} (see Figure \ref{fig:Wheels}).
+and similarly, if $B\subseteq \mathcal C$, then we write $\textsc{modes}(B)\triangleq \mathcal O_\alpha(B)$.
+Now, since $\mathcal A^* / \overset{\alpha}{\sim}$ is the combinatorial class of \emph{cycles} of elements of $\mathcal A$, the class of all musical scales, modulo their modes, is the class $\mathcal W$ of \emph{cyclic} compositions of positive integers, the so called \emph{wheels}.
+For example, the diatonic wheel $(2,2,1,2,2,2,1)$ has size 12, length 7, it is aperiodic, thus it consists of 7 modes.
 Two musical scales are \emph{essentially different} if they are different as wheels.
-Therefore, the generating function of all musical scales, modulo their modes, is
+Therefore, the OGF of all musical scales, modulo their modes, is